nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * The name must contain only alphanumeric characters.
 * The date of birth must be given in YYYY-MM-DD format.
 It cannot be a date in the future.

+* If a participant is edited in a way such that their attributes (name, phone number, email, address, birth date) would exactly match those of another existing participant, Managera would refuse to execute the command as it forbids duplicate participants.
+* A participant is not considered duplicate as long as one of their attributes is different.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` - Edits the phone number and email address of the 1st Participant